-There is an idea that teaches we are all addicted to something, and in today’s lightning speed society, all you have to do is look around to see that idea in action everyday.
+There is a notion that claims everyone partakes in some form of addiction.
+In today’s lightning speed society, all you have to do is look around to see that idea in action everyday.
 In the name of self-improvement, self-love, health, status, and mindfulness, we chase many “good” things.
 It’s good to want success in business and relationships.
 It’s great to want to be healthy, and there’s absolutely nothing wrong with being a lover of self.
 But, at what point does a good thing turn bad?

 1. You feel intense fear or panic if you don’t do it.

-Whether it’s washing your hands for a number of seconds, eating a certain meal on a given day, meditating, or even something as mindless as Facebook scrolling, if you’re feeling panicky over even a thought of restraint, you are entering into a dangerous zone of compulsion/obsession.
-Obsessive thoughts and feelings of panic can ensue when we are so fixed on doing something that feel we have to do it.
-Our minds will trick us into thinking that doing what we are fixated on will satiate our anxiety and calm us down.
-In reality, it just feeds the need to do it again, and so begins the irrational necessity of something, i.e. addiction.
+Whether it’s excessively washing your hands, binging on health supplements or even scrolling Facebook, if you’re feeling panicky over skipping a routine you may be developing an addiction.
+Obsessive thoughts and feelings of panic can ensue when we are fixated on certain activities.
+Our minds will trick us into thinking that doing what we are fixated on will alleviate our anxiety.
+In reality, it just feeds the need to do it again, and so begins the early stages of addiction.

 2. You begin to let it interfere with other parts of your life.